 ‘In the land of the blind, the one-eyed man is King.’

 In a rather crude way, this saying means that you don’t have to be too far ahead of someone in terms of skill or experience to be informative.
 You only need to be a few steps ahead of the person you’re sharing information with to be considered an expert.

-In this way, you already have what it takes to teach something you already know to someone willing and eager to listen.
+In this way, you already have what it takes to teach something you already know.